| Title: | Manipulate Matrix Row and Column Labels with Ease |

 E.g., "a -> b" in arrow notation means that "a" is the prefix and "b" is the suffix.

-only is specified for notation_vec()
+If sep only is specified for notation_vec() (default is " -> "),

 set appropriately.

-argument is used to identify portions of the row or column label
+For functions where the notation argument is used to identify portions of the row or column label

-(such as split_pref_suff()
+(such as split_pref_suff(), get_pref_suff(),

-and the from
+and the from argument to switch_notation()),

-cannot infer notation, because it switches prefix and suffix in a known, single notation.)
+(Note: flip_pref_suff() cannot infer notation, because it switches prefix and suffix in a known, single notation.)

-is a list, it is treated as a store from which
+if notation is a list, it is treated as a store from which

-the most appropriate notation is inferred by infer_notation(choose_most_specific = TRUE)
+the most appropriate notation is inferred by infer_notation(choose_most_specific = TRUE).

-Because default is RCLabels::notations_list
+Because default is RCLabels::notations_list,

 notation is inferred by default.

-tells what to do when two notation
+The argument choose_most_specific tells what to do when two notations match a label:

-(the default), the notation with most characters is selected.
+if TRUE (the default), the notation with most characters is selected.

-, the first matching notation in notation
+If FALSE, the first matching notation in notation will be selected.

-See details at infer_notation()
+See details at infer_notation().

-, be sure the notations are in a list.
+If specifying more than one notation, be sure the notations are in a list.

 notation = c(RCLabels::bracket_notation, RCLabels::arrow_notation)